SeitaBV/flexmeasures-zinfo/README.md

                    ("head", dict(n=-1)),
                ],
            ),
-       }
+       ]

-   Here, the dictionary after the <Z-info sensor name> defines how to set up the corresponding sensor, as well as how to convert Z-info values to FlexMeasures time series.
+   Here, each dictionary in the list defines how to set up a FlexMeasures sensor corresponding to a Z-info sensor, as well as how to convert Z-info values to FlexMeasures time series.

    The conversion is defined using `pandas_method_kwargs`, which lists method/kwargs tuples that are called in the specified order.